shadow7692/5-HT/content/_index.md

 5. Eat a minimum of one fruit per day.
 6. Tap into a stream of income.
 7. Let her fall in love again.

-> *"What you think, you become.
-What you feel, you attract.
-What you imagine, you create." - Buddha*

 Visualise yourself doing actions that will help you move closer towards these goals.
 If you don't know what actions to take, visualise yourself finding out.
 Most importantly, visualise being successful with it.